invertase/react-native-google-mobile-ads/README.md

 ---

-**React Native Google Ads** allows you to monetize your app with AdMob; a React Native wrapper around the native Google-Mobile-Ads SDKs for both iOS and Android.
+**React Native Google Mobile Ads** allows you to monetize your app with AdMob; a React Native wrapper around the native Google-Mobile-Ads SDKs for both iOS and Android.

-React Native Google Ads is built with three key principals in mind;
+React Native Google Mobile Ads is built with three key principals in mind;

 - 🧪 **Well tested**
   - the module is extensively tested to >95% coverage (getting there after moving from react-native-firebase!)